School of Medicine

 Instructor, Anesthesiology, Perioperative and Pain Medicine

-Current Research and Scholarly Interests Novel and integrative interventions for pain management
+Current Research and Scholarly Interests Development and testing of novel interventions for chronic pain.

 Professor of Medicine (Infectious Diseases) at the Stanford University Medical Center, Emeritus